Remember: “Every day counts!”

 Children need to be in school before the doors close in order to receive a present mark in the register.
-If children arrive after the doors close, they must go to the office and sign in the late book and will receive an unauthorised late mark.
-Of children arrive after 9:10 they will receive an unauthorised attendance mark.
+If children arrive after the doors close, they must go to the office and sign in the late book.
+They will receive an unauthorised late mark.
+If children arrive after 9:15, they will receive an unauthorised attendance mark.
 Persistent lateness is disruptive to the class, can be distressing for the child and can affect learning as much as absence.
-The Education welfare Officer may also identify and investigate persistent lateness.
+The Education Welfare Officer (EWO) may also identify and investigate persistent lateness.

 For children who fail to achieve expected levels of attendance, parents will be informed either by phone or in person, with a view to providing support and advice to improve their attendance.

 Every absence or late arrival at school means crucial learning time is lost.

 |Attendance during one school year||Means this many days absence in one academic year||Which is approximately this many weeks absent||Which means approximately this many hours of learning lost|

 |85%||29 Days||6 Weeks||150 Hours|